 I feel a pull to return.
 But I ignore it.
-I’m dying to see the ocean, to smell the salty air and feel that sense of openness to the outside world – and the deeper north.
+I’m dying to reach the sea, to smell the ocean air and feel that openness to the outside world.

 Soon we see the bay: a short horizon of water between the river’s two shores.
-That horizon widens as we approach.
-But as we near, the waves also get bigger.
-The winds begin to howl and slam into us, almost incessantly.
+It widens as we approach.
+But as we get closer, the waves also get bigger.
+The winds start to howl and slam into us incessantly.
 Everywhere the water froths with breakers, looking like one long massive set of rapids.
 Mike grimaces as he steers the boat through the chop, drenching us with spray.

 The conditions are now more than sketchy.
 I’m waiting for Mike or J.P. to pull the plug on our mission.
 Yet no one says a word.
 When I take a long look at Mike and see both the exertion and restraint on his face, I realize his pride may be too great to cut a unilateral retreat.
 Our veritable comedian has also stopped cracking jokes – a universal indicator that something’s not quite right.